About Scott Ballin

-SB: I look back on my own experiences with the tobacco issue when it was necessary to have a ‘bad guy’—-an enemy.
+I look back on my own experiences with the tobacco issue when it was necessary to have a ‘bad guy’, an enemy.

 As far as risk reduction being accepted in other international environments, I think that will take time.
 The US (and Europe) is in a very different place and I personally accept and support the fact that each country has to deal with the climate and situation they are facing at any given moment.
 Without an effective regulatory structure in place there will remain a deep distrust about industry’s motives and goals.
 Harm reduction for some is nothing but an industry ploy to sell more products under the guise of being responsible.
 I am hoping however, that what we can do in the US in establishing a more effective and rational regulatory structure for all tobacco, nicotine and alternative products, will serve as a model that will one day be adopted by others.

-Clearly science-based regulated alternatives to combustible cigarettes should be allowed into the market place.
-To do it however, we need a more coherent regulatory policy that the will regulate all of the various products based on their risks, relative risks and intended uses.
+Clearly science-based regulated alternatives to combustible cigarettes should be allowed into the marketplace.
+To do it, however, we need a more coherent regulatory policy that will regulate all of the various products based on their risks, relative risks and intended uses.
 As a democratic society in which capitalism is encouraged we also need to recognise that abstinence and prohibition (while commendable) are probably not the public health answer.

 Using this Interview – Anyone can use this interview: all we require is acknowledgement of this source and a link back to this site.